 2. Get Moving

 Since obesity is a risk factor, exercising is an excellent idea for anyone concerned about high cholesterol.
 Engaging in regular physical activity also lowers LDL (bad) cholesterol and raises HDL (good) cholesterol up to ten percent.Try to get a minimum of 30 minutes of exercise a day at least five days a week.
 Some excellent forms of exercise for combating high HDL include walking briskly, engaging in sports activities, swimming, and riding a bicycle.Of course, you should consult your physician before beginning any new form of physical activity.

 Strive to eat food that contains omega-3 fatty acids at least two to three times a week, which helps to increase good HDL cholesterol.
 Herring, mackerel, canned tuna are some foods that contain high amounts of omega-3 fatty acids.Fish oil and plant sources such as canola, soybeans, walnuts almonds, and flaxseeds are also good sources.However, eating fish itself is the best way to obtain it.Omega-3 can also help to lower triglycerides and reduce blood pressure.Be sure to check with your doctor before making drastic changes to your diet, especially if taking any anti-clotting medication.

-Be aware that cholesterol levels can and often do rise with age.
+Be aware that HDL and LDL levels can and often do rise with age.
 Don’t be overly alarmed if your numbers begin to change, as you get older.However, beware that some risk factors include high blood pressure, obesity or having diabetes.Fortunately, you can significantly lower your numbers by watching what you eat, getting proper exercise and following your doctor’s prescribed action plan.